 Supportive Periodontal Care

-After Dr. Whytosek has completed the active phase of periodontal treatment, your periodontal disease will be under control.
+After Dr. Whytosek or Dr. Halpern has completed the active phase of periodontal treatment, your periodontal disease will be under control.
 He will provide you with a personalized maintenance program of care to keep your gums healthy.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
-Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Dr. Whytosek will give you an excellent chance of keeping your teeth for your lifetime.
+Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
+Whytosek or Halpern will give you an excellent chance of keeping your teeth for your lifetime.

 Why is supportive periodontal care important?